 Why Measure Job Satisfaction?

 Many companies benchmark how employees feel about their jobs, doing periodic surveys of engagement and job satisfaction.
 This is because the job satisfaction of employees is linked to many important organizational outcomes including attendance, employee misbehavior, job performance, stress, and turnover.
 Job satisfaction can affect the bottom line, which is why it can be important to track employee satisfaction to identify problem areas that need management attention.
+You can find more about job satisfaction in Paul’s book, Job Satisfaction: From Assessment to Intervention.

 Structure of the Job Satisfaction Survey 2